This homemade bacon cheeseburger is so satisfying, it’s the one reason why I’ll never go full vegan.

 - Fire up the BBQ and grill the burgers over medium high heat.
 Quarter turn once, then flip, then quarter turn again.
 This takes about 10-15 minutes in total.

-- Slice the buns and toast them if you like.
-On the top add the sauces, lettuce, tomatoes and pickles.
-On the bottom put the mushrooms and then the burger with the cheese and bacon.
-Hold together with a toothpick if necessary.
+- On the top of the bun add the sauces, lettuce, tomatoes and pickles.
+On the bottom put the burger with the cheese, bacon and top with mushrooms.
+You may need to use a toothpick to hold these together.
 Enjoy!